T-Bone Walker

-Aaron Thibeaux "T-Bone" Walker (May 28, 1910 – March 16, 1975) was an American blues musician, composer, songwriter and bandleader, who was a pioneer and innovator of the jump blues, West Coast blues, and electric blues sounds.
-In 2018 Rolling Stone magazine ranked him number 67 on its list of "The 100 Greatest Guitarists of All Time".
+Aaron Thibeaux "T-Bone" Walker (May 28, 1910 – March 16, 1975) was an American blues musician, composer, songwriter, and bandleader, who was a pioneer and innovator of the jump blues, West Coast blues, and electric blues sounds.
+In 2018 Rolling Stone magazine ranked him No. 67 on its list of "The 100 Greatest Guitarists of All Time".

 Biography

 1910–1941: early years

 Aaron Thibeaux Walker was born in Linden, Texas.
 His parents, Movelia Jimerson and Rance Walker, were both musicians.
 His stepfather, Marco Washington (a member of the Dallas String Band), taught him to play the guitar, ukulele, banjo, violin, mandolin, and piano.

 Walker began his career as a teenager in Dallas in the 1920s.
 His stepfather was a musician, and Blind Lemon Jefferson, a family friend, sometimes came over for dinner.
-Walker left school at the age of 10, and by 15, he was a professional performer on the blues circuit.
-Initially, he was Jefferson's protégé and would guide him around Deep Ellum, Dallas for his gigs.
+Walker left school at the age of 10, and by 15 was a professional performer on the blues circuit.
+Initially, he was Jefferson's protégé and would guide him around Deep Ellum, Dallas, for his gigs.
 In 1929, Walker made his recording debut with Columbia Records, billed as Oak Cliff T-Bone, releasing the single "Wichita Falls Blues" backed with "Trinity River Blues".
 Oak Cliff is the community in which he lived at the time, and T-Bone is a corruption of his middle name.
-The pianist Douglas Fernell played accompaniment on the record.
+Pianist Douglas Fernell played accompaniment on the record.

 Walker married Vida Lee in 1935; the couple had three children.

-By the age of 25, Walker was working in clubs on Central Avenue, in Los Angeles, sometimes as the featured singer and as guitarist with Les Hite's orchestra.
+By the age of 25, Walker was working in clubs on Central Avenue in Los Angeles, sometimes as the featured singer and as guitarist with Les Hite's orchestra.
 In 1940 he recorded with Hite for the Varsity label, but he was featured only as a singer.
 He started playing electric guitar in about 1940.

 1942–1975: later years

 In 1942, Charlie Glenn, the owner of the Rhumboogie Café, brought T-Bone Walker to Chicago for long stints in his club.
 In 1944 and 1945, Walker recorded for the Rhumboogie label, which was tied to the club, backed up by Marl Young's orchestra.

 T-Bone Walker performed at the second famed Cavalcade of Jazz concert held at Wrigley Field in Los Angeles produced by Leon Hefflin Sr. on October 12, 1946.
 Jack McVea, Slim Gaillard, The Honeydrippers, Lionel Hampton and his Orchestra, and Louis Armstrong were also on the program.
-He performed for the third Cavalcade of Jazz concert held in the same location on September 7, 1947, along with Woody Herman as Emcee, The Valdez Orchestra, The Blenders, The Honeydrippers, Slim Gaillard, Johnny Otis and his Orchestra, Toni Harper, The Three Blazers, and Sarah Vaughan.
+Walker performed for the third Cavalcade of Jazz concert held in the same location on September 7, 1947, along with Woody Herman as Emcee, The Valdez Orchestra, The Blenders, The Honeydrippers, Slim Gaillard, Johnny Otis and his Orchestra, Toni Harper, The Three Blazers, and Sarah Vaughan.

-Much of his output was recorded from 1946 to 1948 for Black & White Records, including his most famous song, "Call It Stormy Monday (But Tuesday Is Just as Bad)" (1947).
-Other notable songs he recorded during this period were "Bobby Sox Blues" (a number 3 R&B hit in 1947) and "West Side Baby" (number 8 on the R&B singles chart in 1948).
+Much of his output was recorded from 1946 to 1948 for Black & White Records, including his most famous 1947 song, "Call It Stormy Monday (But Tuesday Is Just as Bad)".
+Other notable songs he recorded during this period were "Bobby Sox Blues" (a No. 3 R&B hit in 1947) and "West Side Baby" (No. 8 on the R&B singles chart in 1948).